tkne/debian-sources/README.md

 </br>

+> [!TIP]
-You can also edit and/or update your existing `sources.list` file manually if you prefer to do it that way.
+> You can also edit and/or update your existing `sources.list` file manually if you prefer to do it that way.